IMPORT TARIFFS - LATEST NEWS & UPDATES

 5. Choose Mode of Transportation

 • Ground: If you’re importing a car from Canada, Mexico, or anywhere else in the American continents, you obviously have the option of simply driving your vehicle across the border.
-This can be done by yourself or by arranging transport with a commercial vehicle carrier.
-Once at the border, CBP will inspect your vehicle, and if given the all clear, may be entered into the U.S.
+You can do this yourself or arrange to have the vehicle brought in via freight delivery.

-• Ocean: Shipping by sea is the most common method of transportation, especially for vehicles imported from Europe or Asia.
-This is typically done using Roll-On, Roll-Off (RORO) shipping.
+• Ocean: Shipping by sea is the most common method of freight transportation, especially for vehicles imported from Europe or Asia.
+This is typically done using Roll-On, Roll-Off (RORO) vessels.
 Once you choose your port of entry, you can begin the shipping process, which may take up to several weeks or months.
-Notably, cars imported by ocean freight require an Importer Security Filing be submitted.
+Notably, cars imported by ocean freight require an Importer Security Filing to be submitted.

 • Air: Air freight is obviously the fastest but also the most expensive shipping method.
 But if you need your vehicle imported fast, it’s always an option.